Börsenverein des Deutschen Buchhandels

 Börsenverein des Deutschen Buchhandels (English: German Publishers and Booksellers Association) is a trade association of the German publishing industry, based in Frankfurt.
-It was founded in Frankfurt in 1948, and merged in 1991 with a similar Leipzig organisation.
-It organises the annual Frankfurt Book Fair, where the peace prize Friedenspreis des Deutschen Buchhandels has been awarded from 1950.
+It was founded there in 1948 and merged with a similar Leipzig organisation in 1991 after German reunification.
+It organises the annual Frankfurt Book Fair, where the peace prize Friedenspreis des Deutschen Buchhandels has been awarded since 1950.

 History

 In 1825, an association of German booksellers was founded in Leipzig, the Börsenverein der Deutschen Buchhändler.
-When Leipzig was in the Soviet zone after World War II, the western part needed a representation.
-In 1948, a Arbeitsgemeinschaft Deutscher Verleger- und Buchhändler-Verbände was founded in the American and British zones, which was renamed Börsenverein Deutscher Verleger- und Buchhändlerverbände.
-The present name, Börsenverein des Deutschen Buchhandels, was established in 1955.
+When Leipzig was in the Soviet zone after World War II, the western part needed representation.
+In 1948, the Arbeitsgemeinschaft Deutscher Verleger- und Buchhändler-Verbände was founded in the American and British zones, which was renamed Börsenverein Deutscher Verleger- und Buchhändlerverbände.
+The organisation began using its present name, Börsenverein des Deutschen Buchhandels, in 1955.
 In 1972, personal membership was replaced by institutional membership.
 From 1974 to 2000, Hans-Karl von Kupsch was managing director.
 After German reunification, he led the unification with the similar organisation in Leipzig.

 The office was in Frankfurt, Großer Hirschgraben 17–21, next to the Goethe House.
 In 2012, the office moved to Braubachstraße 16, to a building designed in 1956 by Otto Apel and named Haus des Buches (House of the book).